lmaertin/python-pooldose/README.md

 - Share the widget structure for mapping development
 - Help expand device support for the community

-The device analyzer makes python-pooldose extensible and helps build support for the growing ecosystem of SEKO PoolDose devices.
+The device analyzer makes python-pooldose extensible and helps build support for the growing ecosystem of SEKO PoolDose or VÁGNER POOL devices.

 ## Examples